Adetune/Sway-Update/README.md

 5. Genre: The music genre associated with the competitor (Pop, HipHop, Alternative, RnB, Country).
 •	Where is the data coming from?
 The data is sourced from the SunMusic record label Entertainment.

-Data source
-•	What data is needed to achieve our objective?
-We need data on the SunMusic record label Entertainment that includes:
-•	Information on 3000 listeners
-•	Listeners Dataset
-•	Competitors Analysis Dataset
-Listeners Dataset:
-1. Listeners_ID: A unique identifier for each listener.
-2. Age: The age of the listener.
-3. Gender: The gender of the listener (Male, Female, Others).
-4. Location: The location of the listener, randomly selected from various cities.
-5. Music_Preferences: The music genre preference of the listener (Pop, HipHop, Alternative, Country, RnB).
-6. Income_Level: The income level of the listener (Low, Medium, High).
-7. Platform: The social media platform the listener is associated with (TikTok, Twitter, Instagram).
-8. Album_Sales: The number of albums a listener has purchased.
-9. Streaming_Numbers: The number of music streams per listener.
-10. Streaming_Platform: The streaming platform used by the listener (Spotify, YouTube, Apple Music, Tidal, Others).
-11. Acquisition_Medium: The method or medium through which the listener was acquired (Organic, Adverts, Radio plays, Influencers).

-Competitors Analysis Dataset
-1. Competitor_Name: The name of the competitor artist.
-2. No_of_Followers: The number of followers or fans the competitor has.
-3. Album_Sales: The competitor's album sales
-4. Streaming_Numbers: The competitor's streaming numbers
-5. Genre: The music genre associated with the competitor (Pop, HipHop, Alternative, RnB, Country).
-•	Where is the data coming from?
-The data is sourced from the SunMusic record label Entertainment.

 # Stages

 The stages for this project will be;
-•	Design
+- Design
-•	Development
+- Development
-•	Testing
-•	Analysis
+- Analysis

 ## Design

 Dashboard components required
-•	What should the dashboard contain based on the requirements provided?
+What should the dashboard contain based on the requirements provided?
 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
-•	What are the top listeners streaming platform used?
+- What are the top listeners streaming platform used?
-•	What is the top listeners acquisition medium?
+- What is the top listeners acquisition medium?
-•	What is the top listeners Income levels?
+- What is the top listeners Income levels?
-•	What is the top listeners location?
+- What is the top listeners location?
-•	What is the top listeners music preferences?
+- What is the top listeners music preferences?
-•	What is the top listeners age range?
+- What is the top listeners age range?
-•	What is the top competitor streaming number?
+- What is the top competitor streaming number?
-•	What is the top competitor by Genre?
+- What is the top competitor by Genre?
-•	What are the top competitor followers?
+- What are the top competitor followers? -
-•	What is the top competitor Album Sales?
+- What is the top competitor Album Sales?

 ## Project Scope